Market Readiness Programme: ASEAN Workshop

 Is your business looking to realise its growth potential by engaging with Southeast Asia?
 Do you want to strengthen your knowledge about doing business in and with Southeast Asia?

 The Southeast Asia Centre of Asia-Pacific Excellence (SEA CAPE) has partnered with ExportNZ to offer the Market Readiness Programme (MRP) to businesses across New Zealand.

-The MRP is a free, one-day workshop.
+The MRP is a free, half-day workshop, offered online through zoom.
 In this workshop, you will learn how to assess the business environment in Southeast Asia and how these markets differ from the New Zealand context.
 The workshop also looks at customer and consumer demographics and expectations.
 The MRP helps you tap into the expert knowledge provided by international business experts and industry professionals.

 Topics covered include:

 - Common challenges in competing in Southeast Asia

 - Learning about a market by studying your competitors

 Dr Fandy Tjiptono - Senior lecturer at the School of Marketing and International Business at Victoria University of Wellington